KEY TAKEAWAYS

 • High volatility – A game with high volatility pays out less often but features much higher payouts.
 For example, a game with a $3 million jackpot will pay out less often because of such a high payout.
 Players will collect winnings less frequently because the machine pays out so much overall in winnings.
 However, when you find a win, these payouts tend to be higher.
 Players are risking more for the chance of a larger reward.

 • Medium volatility – These machines split the difference between high and low volatility slots.
-A player may get paid out a bit more on average per payout while also seeing a longer amount of time between payouts.
+A player may get paid a bit more on average per payout while also seeing a longer amount of time between payouts.
 Jackpots will also generally be smaller than those seen in highly volatile games but larger than in lower volatile games.
 Medium volatility games lie somewhere between high and low.

 • Low volatility – These games payout more often with smaller payouts in general.
 A player may cash in but not see as large of payouts as seen in higher volatility games.
 Players will have less risk in these types of games but also don’t have as many opportunities for bigger rewards.
 For example, a slot with only a $5,000 maximum payout would have much lower volatility.
 Because the jackpot is so low, these machines can pay out more often over time.